vikramsoni2/pythoncourse/basics_1.md

 Once you are presented with `>>>` prompt, try doing some maths like `2+2` or `2**6` or ` 10 + 20 + 30 + 40` etc. after every operation you can hit Enter and you will see the result presented in the below line.

+## Building blocks of a program

+To undrestand a typical program we need to go through the following building blocks of a program:

+* Syntax
+* Kaywords and Idenfitiers
+* Statements
+* Datatypes
+* Operators
+* Variables
+* Import and I/O
+* Python indentation

 ---